“WHERE HISTORY BECOMES A LIVING CLASSROOM.”

 The Class of 44

-To honor the pivotal events of 1944 and the D-Day landings in Normandy, each participating school selects 44 students to join an immersive, curriculum-connected experience in Normandy, France.
-Through place-based learning and firsthand accounts, students deepen their understanding of history, strengthen their sense of civic responsibility, and help carry forward the legacy of service and sacrifice.
+In honor of the pivotal events of 1944 and the D-Day landings in Normandy, each participating school selects 44 students to participate in a scholarship-supported, curriculum-connected experience in Normandy, France.
+Through immersive, place-based learning and firsthand accounts, students deepen their understanding of history, cultivate civic responsibility, and help carry forward the legacy of service and sacrifice—ensuring that the courage of the Greatest Generation endures in the hearts and leadership of future generations.

 Anchored in the timeless values of Duty, Honor, and Country…